How to Choose Walking Socks: Why Merino Wool Makes the Best Socks for Walking

 Blister Prevention Is Worth the Hype

 Trust us… blisters are the worst.
 Not only can they ruin a perfectly good walk by popping up at the worst time but, like any wound, they can end up infected and that’s bad news for your foot health.
 So, when it comes to blisters, prevention is absolutely worth it.
+This makes knowing how to prevent blisters when hiking or long-distance walking especially essential.

 One of the simplest things you can do to prevent blisters is to choose the right walking socks.
 Socks that are knit with Merino Wool and a performance fit that features strategic amounts of elastic (like Lycra Spandex) and Nylon can reduce friction and control hotspots - making them great anti blister walking socks.

 For more information, take a deep dive into Blister Prevention 101.
+And be sure to avoid cotton socks, which hold onto moisture like a sponge.

 Closeup of feet walking on rocks in short merino wool socks with cushion, great for walks